 - The Colorado Parks and Wildlife Threatened and Endangered List webpage shows how Colorado Parks and Wildlife classifies species.
 Note that the wildlife portion of Colorado Parks and Wildlife (CPW) was formerly named the Colorado Division of Wildlife (CDOW)

-- The United States Fish & Wildlife Service (FWS) Endangered Species Program Species Status Code webpage has a brief definition of the Threatened, Endangered, and Candidate statuses.
+- The U. S. Fish & Wildlife Service (FWS) Endangered Species Program webpage has more information about federally Threatened and Endangered Species.

 - The USDA Forest Service (USFS) Threatened, Endangered, and Sensitive Species webpage has information about USFS Sensitive species.